akkadotnet/akka.net/docs/articles/streams/testingstreams.md

 # Testing streams

-Verifying behaviour of Akka Stream sources, flows and sinks can be done using various code patterns and libraries.
+Verifying behavior of Akka Stream sources, flows and sinks can be done using various code patterns and libraries.
 Here we will discuss testing these elements using: